When is the best time to visit Malaysia?

 Best for: island hopping on the West Coast and cultural excursions in George Town

 Starting your year off in Malaysia?
 Good call.
 In January the East Coast of the Peninsula will be pretty wet due to the Northeast monsoon so your best bet is the West Coast of the Peninsula.
 But don’t be too disappointed because you’ll be in for white-sand beaches and turquoise waters in places like Langkawi and Penang.
-At this time of year, some areas of Borneo can also be great holiday destinations.
+At this time of year, some areas of Borneo can also be great vacation destinations.

 Best for: Chinese New Year, jungle exploring in Koto Kinabalu and tours through the Cameron Highlands